-The detector includes two geigers: Low range - ZP-1201 (or equivalent), and high range - ZP-1301 (or equivalent).
+The detector includes two Geigers: Low range - ZP-1201 (or equivalent), and high range - ZP-1301 (or equivalent).

-In a field of 0.01 mR/h to 800 mR/h both geigers are connected and the field is measured by the low range geiger.
-In case the radiation field is higher than 800 mR/h, the low range geiger is disconnected, and the radiation field is measured by the high range geiger.
+In a field of 0.01 mR/h to 1,500 mR/h only the low range Geiger is connected and the field is measured by the low range Geiger.
+In case the radiation field is higher than 1,500 mR/h the low range Geiger is disconnected, and the radiation field is measured by the high range Geiger.

-The switching between the low and high range geigers is done at 800 mR/h when the radiation field increases (low range geiger is disconnected), and at 600 mR/h when the radiation field decreases (low range geiger is connected).
+The switching between the low and high range Geigers is done at 1,500 mR/h when the radiation field increases (low range Geiger is disconnected), and at 400 mR/h when the radiation field decreases (low range Geiger is connected).
 Geigers selection is performed via J1/2 control line.